 2010-07-19 10:31:52

-In ancient time, people thought the fantastic gemstones held supernatural powers, and give them mythological origins. gemstone goes hand in hand with jewelry.
+In ancient time, people thought the fantastic gemstones held supernatural powers, and give them mythological origins.
+Gemstone goes hand in hand with jewelry.
 In this passage, we will have a look at the history of gemstone.

 In the Stone Age, primitive men became interested in gold and made the first pieces of gold jewelry.